Sergius Chashin: Vicar bishop of Moscow diocese

-On March 31, 2009, at the first 2009 session of the Holy Synod, chaired by newly-enthroned Patriarch Kirill, he was appointed Bishop of Solnechnogorsk, vicar of the Moscow diocese.
+On March 31, 2009, at the first 2009 session of the Holy Synod, chaired by newly-enthroned Patriarch Kirill, he was appointed Bishop of Solnechnogorsk, vicar of the Moscow (city) diocese.
 On April 1, by order of Patriarch Kirill, he was appointed head of the Administrative Secretariat responsible for resolving administrative, economic, personnel, legal, protocol and information issues within the Moscow Patriarchate.
 On April 9, 2009 by the decree of Patriarch Kirill № 34 he was appointed rector of the Church of the Holy Trinity in Ostankino, Moscow.
 On May 27, 2009 he was appointed a member of the newly formed Award commission under the Patriarch of Moscow and all Russia.
-On July 27, 2009, by the decision of the Holy Synod, he was included in the newly formed inter-Council presence of the Russian Orthodox Church.
+On July 27, 2009, by the decision of the Holy Synod of the ROC, he was included in the newly formed Inter-Council presence of the Russian Orthodox Church.

-March 22, 2011 by the decision of the Holy Synod he was included into the Supreme Church Council of the Russian Orthodox Church.
+March 22, 2011 by the decision of the Holy Synod of the ROC he was included into the Supreme Church Council of the Russian Orthodox Church.

-On December 26, 2012, by the decision of the Holy Synod, Bishop Sergius was entrusted with the archpastoral care of the Michael the Archangel parish in Kuala Lumpur.
+On December 26, 2012, by the decision of the Holy Synod of the ROC, Bishop Sergius was entrusted with the archpastoral care of the Michael the Archangel parish in Kuala Lumpur.

-On October 21, 2016, by the decision of the Holy Synod, he was appointed administrator of Moscow Patriarchate parishes in Vietnam, Indonesia, Cambodia, Laos, Malaysia, Singapore, the Philippines, North and South Korea, keeping the position head of the Administrative Secretariat of the Moscow Patriarchate.
+On October 21, 2016, by the decision of the Holy Synod of the ROC, he was appointed administrator of Moscow Patriarchate parishes in Vietnam, Indonesia, Cambodia, Laos, Malaysia, Singapore, the Philippines, North and South Korea, keeping the position head of the Administrative Secretariat of the Moscow Patriarchate.

 On November 20, 2016 at the Cathedral of Christ the Saviour in Moscow, during the 70th anniversary of Patriarch Kirill, bishop Sergius was elevated to the rank of Archbishop "for the diligent service of the Church of God".

-On February 1, 2017, by the decision of the Holy Synod, he was included in the then-established Organizational Committee for the implementation of the programme of Church events for the 100th anniversary of the beginning of the era of persecution of the Russian Orthodox Church.
+On February 1, 2017, by the decision of the Holy Synod of the ROC, he was included in the then-established Organizational Committee for the implementation of the programme of Church events for the 100th anniversary of the beginning of the era of persecution of the Russian Orthodox Church.